Pokemon-Team-Planner/pokemon-team-planner-frontend/README.md

 This is the frontend for my Pokemon Team Planner project.
 Features:
-* Plan a team of up to 6 Pokemon
+* Plan a team of up to 6 Pokemon for selected game
 * Filter by type and exclusiveness to game version
-* Save team anonymously or with your user account
+* Save your team anonymously or with your user account
-* View your and other's Pokemon teams
+* Browse created Pokemon teams

 Try at https://pokemon-team-planner.onrender.com/